 If you were exposed to Paraquat and have been diagnosed with Parkinson’s disease, you may be entitled to file a Paraquat lawsuit and get financial compensation.
-Our Paraquat lawyers are currently reviewing new lawsuits for victims of Parkinson’s disease.
+Our Paraquat lawyers are currently reviewing new lawsuits for victims of Parkinson’s disease in all 50 states.

 Our attorneys update this page regularly.
 Bookmark and come back to get the latest information on the Paraquat lawsuits.
 Come back for the latest news on Paraquat litigation.

 PARAQUAT LAWSUIT UPDATES: